mtamme/NProxy/Documentation/BENCHMARKS.md

 ![Method invocation performance](https://raw.github.com/mtamme/NProxy/master/Documentation/MethodInvocation.png "Method invocation performance")

-Details to the performed test can be found in the table below.
+Details to the performed tests can be found in the table below.

 | Type      | Version | Scenario                             | Iterations | Total time in ms | Average time in µs |
 |:----------|--------:|:-------------------------------------|-----------:|-----------------:|-------------------:|